-In California, EMTs are certified by a local EMS agency or other authorized certifying entity.
+- In California, EMTs are certified by a local EMS agency or other authorized certifying entity.
 You can contact the local EMS agency in the county in which you will be working or residing for information on reciprocity.
 State regulations require that you must pass the cognitive and psychomotor (NREMT or NREMT Assessment) exams.
-As well, you will be required to complete a background check.
+As well, you will be required to complete a background check using their agency form.
 The certifying entity will review your documentation for compliance with these regulations.
 Please contact them directly for more information on the application process.

-EMT certifications are good for two years from the date issued (except in the case of persons seeking reciprocity from out of state with current National Registry or AEMT/Paramedic licenses).
+- EMT certifications are good for two years from the date issued.
 Lapsed certifications requirements are outlined below:

 Apply for reinstatement at a local EMS agency.

-- I have been overseas deployed on active duty and my EMT or Advanced EMT certification has expired.
+I have been overseas deployed on active duty and my EMT certification has expired.
 What can I do?

-For a CA EMT whose certificate expired while deployed on active duty, or less than six (6) months after their return, an extension of six months may be given from the time they returned from active duty in order to complete the renewal requirements.
+- A California certified EMT who is a member of the Armed Forces of the United States and whose certification expires while deployed on active duty, or whose certification expires less than six (6) months from the date they return from active duty deployment, with the Armed Forces of the United States shall have six (6) months from the date they return from active duty deployment to complete the renewal requirements found on the EMT page.
 Verification of the individual’s active duty is required.
 Also, for certified individuals whose military duty required them to use their EMT or AEMT skills, credit may be given for documented training they received while on active duty, if it meets CA state continuing education requirements.
 These individuals would need to provide documentation from their Commanding Officer(s) attesting to classes attended and successful completion.
 Please contact the local EMS agency should you need further guidance.

-You may verify your EMT certification in the Central Registry Public Look Up by going to: Certification and Licensure Verification.
-The information provided to the public is your license type, status, name, certification number, date issued, expiration date, discipline information and certifying entity.
+- You may verify your EMT certification in the Central Registry Public Look Up by going to: Certification and Licensure Verification.
+The information provided to the public is your license type, status, name, certification number, date issued, expiration date, discipline information (if any) and certifying entity.

 For more information, please contact a local EMS agency.